NayaKunal30/My-Portfolio/README.md

 ## Contact

-For any inquiries or collaborations, feel free to reach out to me at kunalnayak3004@gmail.com (mailto: kunalnayak3004@gmail.com).
+For any inquiries or collaborations, feel free to reach out to me at kunalnayak3004@gmail.com